Coleonyx variegatus bogerti

 As adaptable creatures, these 900 species have colonized most corners of the world, including the United States.
 Their adaptability, however, is not a guarantee of their long-term protection.
 Numerous geckos are considered vulnerable or threatened by state wildlife agencies.

 The California Coastal Sage and Chaparral ecoregion—the home of the San Diego Banded gecko—is threatened by livestock grazing, fire suppression and the expansion of farms and cities.
-View the profile to learn more about this threatened gecko and see its habitat.
+View the profiles to learn more about this threatened species and learn how you can sponsor a gecko.